 As an Admin, you can turn this feature off or on by visiting your Group Settings in the Admin Tools and Insights page.

-In 2018, Facebook tested the Mentorship feature with several large Groups on the platform.
-Facebook recently announced that it will be rolling out the Mentorship option to all Groups in 2019, starting with Groups in North and South America.
+Facebook tested the Mentorship feature with several large Groups on the platform.
+Facebook recently announced it has rolled out the Mentorship option to all Groups, starting with Groups in North and South America.

 According to Facebook, here’s how the Mentorship feature will work: